aditya-K93/scala-imdb-rest-api/README.md

 - [x] Search top-rated movies for a genre
 - [x] Kevin Bacon Number

-Purely Function Scala app to search movies by title, find top rated movies for a genre and get Bacon Number for an actor/actress.
+Purely Function Scala app to search movies by title, find top rated movies for a genre and get Bacon Number for a celebrity.
 Uses [Typelevel](https://typelevel.org/) scala fp ecosystem cats, cats-effect, http4s, circe, skunk and scala 3 with Tagless-Final encoding.

 ## Setup